MichalSvatos/netflix-no-autoplay/readme.md

 # Netflix No Autoplay
-This is just very(!) simple CSS to tweak a little bit Netflix website (2018) to stop those annoying autoplay videos while you're browsing through.
+This is just a very(!) simple CSS to tweak a little bit Netflix website (2018) to stop those annoying autoplay videos while you're browsing through.

 ## What does it do exactly?
 - All autoplay videos which appears on hover/mouseover are disabled
 - Accordion effect is also disabled

 ## How to use it